RachyJ/capture-vision-docs-mobile/license/set-full-license.md

 ## Set the License in the Code

-Open the **App.js** file.
-In componentDidMount, add the following code:
+Open the `App.js` file, in `componentDidMount`, add the following code:

 ```js
 componentDidMount() {